 Staff reported the inmate to staff ratios are followed.
 There is a rotation on part-time employees and sometimes mandatory overtime is implemented.
-Staff reported and recognized there is a need for additional camera/video surveillance technology and written proposals for this technology have been previously submitted.

-Staff reported pending the video surveillance upgrades, blind spots have been identified and addressed - areas are off limits and/or doors are secured (maintained locked and check during walk through inspections, which are unannounced).
+Staff reported blind spots have been identified and addressed - areas are off limits and/or doors are secured (maintained locked and check during walk through inspections, which are unannounced).
 Staff reported a staffing plan is in place.